Synaptic724/ThreadFactory/README.md

 - **Timestamp-based ordering** ensures approximate FIFO behavior across shards.
 - Outperforms `ConcurrentQueue` by up to **60%** in mid-range concurrency (4–20 threads).
 - Automatically balances items across shards; ideal for parallel pipelines and low-latency workloads.
-- Best used with `shard_count ≈ thread_count / 2` for optimal performance.
+- Best used with `shard_count ≈ thread_count / 2` for optimal performance, but keep shards at or below 10.
 ---

 ## Parallel Operations